KGNS-TV: History

 In 2004, the station was purchased by SagamoreHill Broadcasting.
 The sale to SagamoreHill was approved by the Federal Communications Commission on December 1, 2005.

 On January 24, 2006, The WB and CBS Corporation-owned UPN announced that the two networks would cease broadcasting and merge into a new broadcast network called The CW.
-On September 18, 2006, KGNS-TV rebranded "KTXW" Time Warner Cable channel 19 as The CW Laredo starting its CW programming.
+On September 18, 2006, KGNS-TV rebranded "KTXW" as The CW Laredo.
 With the subsequent sign-on of digital subchannel 8.2, the subchannel began broadcasting "KTXW" bringing the channel over-the-air coverage throughout the market.
 In 2010, local Spanish language news returned to the station on Telemundo affiliated subchannel 3.

-In May 2013, SagamoreHill Broadcasting reached a deal to sell KGNS, along with KGWN-TV in Cheyenne, Wyoming and KSTF in Scottsbluff, Nebraska, to Yellowstone Holdings, a subsidiary of Frontier Radio Management.
+In May 2013, SagamoreHill Broadcasting reached a deal to sell KGNS, along with KGWN-TV in Cheyenne, Wyoming, and KSTF in Scottsbluff, Nebraska, to Yellowstone Holdings, a subsidiary of Frontier Radio Management.
 On November 4, 2013, Gray Television announced a deal to acquire Yellowstone Holdings for $23 million.
 The sale was completed on December 31.

 On November 6, 2013, KGNS-TV reached an agreement with the ABC television network to add the ABC affiliation, originally slated to launch February 2014 on channel 8.2.
-The ABC affiliation began on July 1, 2014, making The CW available in Laredo exclusively on Time Warner Cable via the national feed of The CW Plus; ABC network programming had been provided on cable via KSAT-TV or Corpus Christi affiliate KIII since KLDO-TV lost its ABC affiliation in 1988.
-The CW programming wouldn't be seen over the air in Laredo area until October 2015, as KYLX-LP picked up the affiliation.
+The ABC affiliation began on July 1, 2014, making The CW available in Laredo exclusively on Time Warner Cable via the national feed of The CW Plus; ABC network programming had been provided on cable via KSAT-TV in San Antonio or KIII in Corpus Christi since KLDO-TV lost its ABC affiliation in 1988.
+CW programming would not be seen over the air in Laredo area until October 2015, as KYLX-LP picked up the affiliation.

-Programming

-Unlike most NBC stations in the Central Time Zone, KGNS-TV has aired NBC News Daily at 11:00 a.m. rather than the network's recommended 1:00 p.m. timeslot.
-Syndicated programming currently broadcast (as of September 2022) on KGNS includes Pictionary, The Drew Barrymore Show, Paternity Court, Impractical Jokers, Mike & Molly, The King of Queens, Access Hollywood, Pawn Stars, The Kelly Clarkson Show, Dr. Phil and Wheel of Fortune (Jeopardy!, usually paired with Wheel, instead airs on sister station KYLX-LD.)

-KGNS-TV's second subchannel airs the rebroadcast of its 5:00 p.m. newscast at 5:30 p.m.
-As a result, it airs an alternate live feed of ABC World News Tonight at 6:00 p.m. unlike most ABC stations in the Central Time Zone.
-Syndicated programming currently broadcast (as of September 2021) on KGNS-DT2 includes The Big Bang Theory, 25 Words or Less, Entertainment Tonight, Young Sheldon, Divorce Court, Funny You Should Ask, Judge Mathis and The People's Court.
+On November 11, 2023, KGNS moved its operations from its studios on Del Mar Boulevard to a building located at Loop 20, which was previously used by Entravision-owned KLDO-TV.